Skip to main content

 Using Your Custom U-Boot

-Point the tachyon-composer tool at your local tachyon-u-boot directory.
-Composer will automatically pick up the u-boot.bin and include it in the next image build.
+• Through the system image composer (desktop) Point the tachyon-composer tool at your local tachyon-u-boot directory.
+Composer will automatically pick up u-boot.bin and include it in the next full image build for the disk (the current desktop integration flow).

-Advanced users can insert the U-Boot binary directly into the EFI image.
-The details for this flow are already built into composer; we’ll expand this documentation with examples in the future.
+• Direct EFI insertion (advanced) Advanced users can insert the U-Boot binary directly into the EFI image.
+The details for this flow are built into composer; we’ll expand this documentation with examples in the future.

 Editing the Source